 When examining the ultra-processed ingredients that constitute Impossible meat, including textured soy protein, vegetable oil, GMO yeast waste products, and industrial binding agents, it’s fair to conclude that Impossible meat is bad for you.

 The GMO soy can cause allergic reactions, and it’s treated with carcinogenic and inflammatory pesticides like Roundup.
 Vegetable oil is perhaps the most deadly “food” product in the history of humanity.
-And the binding agent is sold as a pharmaceutical laxative.
+The binding agent is sold as a pharmaceutical laxative.

 If you’re looking for a healthy food, look elsewhere.